 Robert Wade, Guest Blogger

-Robert H. Wade is professor of political economy at the London School of Economics and the winner of the 2008 Leontief Prize for Advancing the Frontiers of Economic Thought.
+Robert H. Wade is professor of political economy at the London School of Economics.
+In 2008, Triple Crisis blog partner GDAE gave Wade its prestigious Leontief Prize for Advancing the Frontiers of Economic Thought for his outstanding contributions to the economics of development.

 Triple Crisis Welcomes Your Comments.
 Please Share Your Thoughts Below.